KrakenMare/NR-CORE-DOCKERIZED/README.md

 # Windows
+	- Docker on Windows need certain config changes in order to bind properly.
+Replace your built bin/ wServer.json and Server.json with the IP changes in the `docker-build-configs/`
 	- Install Docker for Windows, which also installs Compose.
 	- server.json and wServer.json are bound to 0.0.0.0 - this is due to a bug in Docker concerning local loopback.
 	- In the same vein, you'll notice the redis config is bound to `redis`.
 This is an interface we create in the compose to circumvent the same loopback issue.